The previous chapter may be found here.

 and some are not.

 The petroglyph in the first photograph not only shows an authentic ancient pattern, but it also shows a thin layer of desert varnish reflecting its antiquity.
-This is not present on the newer, inauthentic petroglyph.
+This is not present on the modern petroglyph.

 The nearest known ancient ruins to these petroglyphs are at Tshirege and Navawi.
 Neither ruin has been excavated or is accessible to casual visitors.

 Petroglyphs of a subtly different character are found northwest of Abiquiu.